Winning Charity to receive a grant of £750,000

 “We see this exciting new award as closely in line with our aim to be the leading facilitator of IT-related charitable activities in the UK – in this case by partnering with carefully selected charities,” says Mike Jenkins, Clerk, WCIT.
 “We are looking forward to identifying a truly exceptional charity and working with it positively to identify ways in which we together use the transformative power of IT to benefit people’s lives.”

-The award opens for applications on 23 April 2018.
+The award opened for applications on 23 April 2018 and closed 18th May.
 All applications will be reviewed against clearly-defined criteria by an independent consultant, who will present a shortlist to an independent judging panel that combines extensive knowledge of IT, strong links to the City of London and a deep understanding of the charity sector.
 The judging panel will be chaired by Sir Kenneth Olisa CBE, and also includes Chris Robinson MBE, Jo Connell OBE DL, Sheriff and Alderman Tim Hailes JP, Bharat Mehta CBE, Gary Moore, Debby Ounsted CBE and Eben Upton CBE.

 Sir Kenneth Olisa comments: "I'm delighted that the WCIT Charity is launching this award.
 I believe technology has the power to break down exclusion, overcome barriers and strengthen communities, while supporting those challenged by disadvantage, disability or educational needs.
 It is my hope that this award will reward the efforts of a UK charity that is fully committed to using IT to make a real difference to the lives of people today and into the future.”